EmanMaqsood190/Agralyticx/README.md

 </div>

-> **"What if 8 out of 10 farmers went bankrupt this year — and nobody noticed?"**
+> **"What if 8 out of 10 farmers went bankrupt this year, and nobody noticed?"**

 ---

 ## 🚜 The Solution

-**Agralyticx** is a single, connected platform — not another single-purpose app.
+**Agralyticx** is a single, connected platform, not another single-purpose app.

 ```
 Before Agralyticx                          With Agralyticx